rcv1k4s/Gradprojects/README.md

 /Seperableconvolution/ Contains  transition of caffe weights in to seperable and gaussian

-/pseudo-maxwell/ contains psuedo maxwell architecture designed to something near to Jetson TX1
+/pseudo-maxwell/ contains psuedo maxwell architecture designed to behave near to Jetson TX1 for GPGPU-sim.